energy changes between two subsequent iterations

 Imposing constraints to speed up convergence

-Providing additional information about properties of the expected solution (based on physical arguments) may speed-up converging significantly.
+Providing additional information about the expected solution's properties (based on physical arguments) can significantly speed up convergence.

 spinsymmetry 1 # set to 1 if you want to impose Na=Nb, default: 0